Skip to content

 Component Function Governance Relevance

-Copilot Orchestrator Receives user prompt, coordinates retrieval, manages LLM interaction Prompt preprocessing applies Responsible AI filters
+Microsoft 365 Brain (Copilot Orchestrator) Receives user prompt, coordinates retrieval, search, tool calls, and LLM interaction Prompt preprocessing applies Responsible AI filters; orchestration choices determine which grounding sources are used

-Microsoft Graph Provides access to user's M365 content (files, emails, chats, meetings) Access scoped to user's existing permissions
+Microsoft Graph Provides access to user's Microsoft 365 content (files, emails, chats, meetings) Access scoped to user's existing permissions

-Semantic Index Pre-built search index of tenant content for fast retrieval Indexes everything the user can access; governance must address permission scope
+Semantic Index Pre-built search index of tenant content for fast retrieval Indexes content the user can access; governance must address permission scope

 Responsible AI layer Pre- and post-processing safety filters Content safety, harmful content blocking, citation generation